mmbman/Katagiri/zazen-instruction.md

 title: "Katagiri Roshi’s Zazen Instruction"
 ---

-This is an audio recording of Katagiri Roshi offering zazen instruction to a meditation group in Menomonie, Wisconsin in 1981.
-It is posted on YouTube by Dharma Field Zen Center.
-The recording is a valuable resource, as Katagiri Roshi is offering the most basic instruction in Zen.
+This is an audio recording of Katagiri Roshi offering zazen instruction to a meditation group in Menomonie, Wisconsin in 1981, posted on YouTube by Dharma Field Zen Center.
+This recording is a unique and valuable resource, as Katagiri Roshi is offering the most basic instruction in Zen.

 “Katagiri Roshi Meditation Instruction” on YouTube, posted by Dharma Field Zen Center: